Modern approaches for evaluating treatment effect heterogeneity from clinical trials and observational data

+We then used the Adaptive SIDEScreen with the following options.
+For the first stage, the base SIDES was used with $depth=3$, $width=5$ to ensure a large pool of subgroups in order to compute the variable importance scores, shown in Figure~\ref{fig.case.sides.vimp}.
+The vertical dashed line indicates the cut-off $E_0(\text{VI}_{max})+1S_0(\text{VI}_{max})$ obtained from the null distribution of the maximal variable importance score based on 1000 reference data sets.
+As we can see, no variable reaches the cut-off indicating lack of predictive biomarkers in this data set.

-For subgroup identification, we applied the CAPITAL method\cite{CaiCAPITAL2022} (\texttt{policytree} R package, Version 1.1.1), and the sequential-BATTing method (\texttt{SubgrpID 0.11} package).
-For CAPITAL, the default options were used (as given in the example code in the software repository\cite{CAPITALBLOG} (thttps://github.com/HengruiCai/CAPITAL/blob/main/CAPITAL.R).
-Specifically, we used Random Forest (\texttt{randomForestSRC} R package, Version 3.0.2) as the base learner for a T-learner to estimate CATE.
+For the CAPITAL method, the default options were used (as given in the example code in the software repository\cite{CAPITALBLOG} (thttps://github.com/HengruiCai/CAPITAL/blob/main/CAPITAL.R).
+Specifically, we used Random Forest (\texttt{randomForestSRC} R package) as the base learner for a T-learner to estimate CATE.
 Specifically, the predicted potential outcomes for actually observed treatments were obtained from the out-of-bag (OOB) samples (i.e., based on the trees fitted to bootstrap samples that did not contain these observations), whereas predictions for the counterfactual outcomes were the usual ``plugged-in'' (PIN) predictions from the RF model:

 These estimates are further used as the basis for computing rewards associated with tree-splitting (we used the default option of type 1 rewards).
 Alternatively, we could use as input for the procedure the doubly robust scores \eqref{eq.dr.scores} (e.g. computed by the Causal Forest).
-The threshold was set to $\delta=5$ (corresponding to the minimal clinically relevant effect for changes in \textit{panss42}) and tree $depth=3$.
+The threshold was set to $\delta=5$ (corresponding to the minimal clinically relevant effect for \textit{panss42.change}) and tree $depth=3$.
 The resulting tree is displayed in Figure~\ref{fig.CS3_CAPITAL}, with the first split on \texttt{diagyears} and further splits on the variables \textit{age}, \textit{panssgen}, \textit{panssneg}, \textit{pansspos} and \textit{cgis}.
 The tree has eight terminal nodes , i.e., patient subgroups; some of these are rather small (see Table ~\ref{tab.CAPITAL}).
 For example, the subgroup $\{$\textit{diagyears} $\leq 15$, \textit{age}$>36$, \textit{pansspos}$ \leq 19\}$ only contains four observations.